mashedcreative/gift-aid-for-woocommerce/README.md

 ## Changelog

+**1.2.3** - *04.01.2017*
+- Fixed issue where checkbox and text were being removed at the checkout on document ready.
+Changed JS event listener to fire on window load.
+Resolves https://wordpress.org/support/topic/stopped-working-209/#post-8617364 and other similar tickets.

+**1.2.2** - *05.09.2017*
+- Fixed 404s with admin area assets as highlighted in https://wordpress.org/support/topic/css-and-js-not-found?replies=3.

 **1.2.1** - *28.08.2016*
 - Fixed bugs raised in https://wordpress.org/support/topic/css-and-js-not-found?replies=3.
 Fixed 404s with front-end assets and removed zero added to the AJAX response when the country is changed back to UK at the checkout.